Skip to content

 // Destroy all terminals

-const terminals = await sandbox.terminals.list();
+const terminals = await sandbox.terminal.list();

 await Promise.all(

-terminals.map(term => sandbox.terminals.destroy(term.id))
+terminals.map(term => sandbox.terminal.destroy(term.id))

 );